Amanda Solloway

-Amanda Jane Solloway (née Edghill, 6 June 1961) is a British politician serving as Lord Commissioner of the Treasury since September 2022.
-She served as Parliamentary Under-Secretary of State for Equalities and Parliamentary Under-Secretary of State for Safeguarding from July to September 2022.
-A member of the Conservative Party, she has been the Member of Parliament (MP) for Derby North since 2019, having previously served from 2015 to 2017.
+Amanda Jane Solloway (née Edghill, 6 June 1961) is a British politician who served as Lord Commissioner of the Treasury from September 2022 to July 2024 and Parliamentary Under-Secretary of State for Affordability and Skills from February 2023 to July 2024.
+A member of the Conservative Party, she was the Member of Parliament (MP) for Derby North between 2019 and 2024, having previously served from 2015 to 2017.

-Early life and education
+Education and pre-parliamentary career

 Amanda Jane Edghill was born on 6 June 1961 in Nottingham.
 She has a younger sister and brother.
 She was educated at Bramcote Hills Grammar School in Bramcote, Nottinghamshire, which became comprehensive in 1978.

 She started working at the age of 16 behind the counter of an off-licence before working as a management trainee at Sainsbury's supermarket where she stayed for 13 years.
-Amanda then went on to work in a regional training role at Help the Aged before working for Baird Clothing company as head of training in 1998, and founded her own consultancy in 2008 (which is now dormant due to Parliamentary duties).
+She then spent 15 years in human resources at charities Help the Aged and Save the Children, and in the private sector at Baird Clothing Group.
+In 2008 she founded her own management consultancy Amanda Solloway Limited.

 Parliamentary career

+First term (2015-17)

 Solloway was first elected at the 2015 general election for the Derby North constituency, with a majority of 41 votes, unseating the Labour MP Chris Williamson, who had been the MP for the seat since 2010.
 She became a parliamentary private secretary to the minister of state for the Department of International Development.

-Solloway has been a campaigner on mental health and homelessness issues in Derby North and in Parliament.
+Solloway campaigned for improving provision for mental health and homelessness in Derby North and in Parliament.

 Solloway lost her seat at the 2017 general election to Williamson, on a night where Labour made gains across the United Kingdom.
 She continued to be active in Derby North, including in the 2018 Derby City Council election and 2019 Derby City Council election, where the Conservatives made gains in the Derby North constituency wards.